Randy Hahn: Career

 His 1980s TV work included Ivy League Game of the Week football broadcasts.

 Hahn and Rick Davis called the final of the first FIFA Women's World Cup from Guangzhou, China for SportsChannel America in November 1991.
+He has also worked as a play by play announcer for ESPN and ABC during the 1994 FIFA World Cup.

 Some of his other TV and radio work has been with the San Diego Sockers, Los Angeles Kings, Vancouver Canucks, and Edmonton Oilers.

 Shortly before the Sharks were formed, Hahn was vice president of a non-profit organization known as Pro Hockey San Jose.
 The purpose was to draw attention to the newly approved arena in the city, and hopefully acquire an NHL team for San Jose (both the team and the arena did come to fruition, with the San Jose Arena opening in 1993 and the Sharks beginning play at the Cow Palace in 1991).

 Because Hahn is an avid wine connoisseur, he would frequent the Sonoma Harvest Valley wine auction in Sonoma County.
 There, he met Pixar producer and director John Lasseter in the early 2000s and developed a friendship.
 Lasseter called Hahn in 2013 and asked him to voice the hockey announcer in the award-winning film Inside Out.
 Hahn can be heard during the dinner scene when Riley’s dad is replaying a hockey game in his mind.
 He returned to Pixar to reprise this role for Inside Out 2.

 Personal life

 Hahn was married to Roberta Gonzales, a current meteorologist for KTVU-TV (Fox 2) Oakland, CA.

 On June 8, 1995, Hahn was arrested on a charge of drug possession after signing for a package containing amphetamines that was delivered to his home in Orland Park, Illinois.
-The charges were dropped a week later after the police realized that Hahn had been set up by a stalker who was after his wife, who was then the morning meteorologist for WMAQ-TV in Chicago.
+The charges were dropped a week later after the police realized that Hahn had been set up by a stalker who was after Gonzales, who was then the morning meteorologist for WMAQ-TV in Chicago.

-On October 17, 2021, Randy married Andrea Buswell Hahn, owner of Frost Cupcake Factory in San Jose.
+On October 17, 2021, he married Andrea Buswell Hahn, owner of Frost Cupcake Factory in San Jose.
 They had a private ceremony at their home in Gilroy, California.

-In July 2022, Randy obtained United States Citizenship, after 40 years of broadcasting and living in the US.
+In July 2022, Hahn obtained United States Citizenship, after 40 years of broadcasting and living in the US.